abbyazari/abbyazari.github.io/_pages/join.md

   - your CV or résumé
   - a copy of your unofficial transcripts

-  Applications are reviewed until the position is filled.
+  Applications are reviewed until the position is filled; a response is not guaranteed.

-- Post Doctoral and Visitor Funding Opportunities
+### Post Doctoral and Visitor Funding Opportunities

   The following are several (always availiable) avenues to work with the research group.
 ARG is happy to sponsor visiting scholars and I encourage potential post docs and visitors to review these before contacting me.